lvgl/lvgl/docs/details/base-widget/coord.rst

 ------------

 LVGL follows CSS's `border-box <https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing>`__ model.
-An object's "box" is built from the following parts:
+A Widget's "box" is built from the following parts:

 - bounding box: the width/height of the elements.
 - border width: the width of the border.
-- padding: space between the sides of the object and its children.
+- padding: space between the sides of the Widget and its children.
-- margin: space outside of the object (considered only by some layouts)
+- margin: space outside of the Widget (considered only by some layouts)
 - content: the content area which is the size of the bounding box reduced by the border width and padding.

 .. image:: /misc/boxmodel.png
     :alt: The box models of LVGL: The content area is smaller than the bounding box with the padding and border width

 The border is drawn inside the bounding box.
-Inside the border LVGL keeps a "padding margin" when placing an object's children.
+Inside the border LVGL keeps a "padding margin" when placing a Widget's children.

 The outline is drawn outside the bounding box.